tansukhkumar/Electric-Bike-Sharing/README.md

   8. The average count of rentals is the highest at 5 PM followed by 6 PM and 8 AM of the day.
   9. The average count of rentals is the lowest at 4 AM followed by 3 AM and 5 AM of the day.
   10. Low rentals in early morning than sudden hike in morning than gradual decline in afternoon and than again peck high in evening hours.

+**Hypothesis testing conclusion**
+  1. Since pvalue is greater than 0.05 so we can not reject the Null hypothesis.
+We don't have the sufficient evidence to say that working day has effect on the number of electric cycles being rented.
+  2. P-value is less than 0.05 therefore, the average number of rental bikes is statistically different for different seasons and different weathers.
+  3. There is statistically significant dependency of weather and season based on the number of number of bikes rented.

+**Recommendations**
+  1. Seasonal Marketing - Since there is a clear seasonal pattern in the count of rental bikes, Yulu can adjust its marketing strategies accordingly.
+Focus on promoting bike rentals during the spring         and summer months when there is higher demand.
+Offer seasonal discounts or special packages to attract more customers during these periods.
+  2. Time-based Pricing - Take advantage of the hourly fluctuation in bike rental counts throughout the day.
+Consider implementing time-based pricing where rental rates are lower during off-peak hours        and higher during peak hours.
+This can encourage customers to rent bikes during less busy times, balancing out the demand and optimizing the resources.
+  3. Weather-based Promotions - Recognize the impact of weather on bike rentals.
+Create weather-based promotions that target customers during clear and cloudy weather, as these conditions show the            highest rental counts.
+Yulu can offer weather-specific discounts to attract more customers during these favorable weather conditions.